dspace-group/simphera-reference-architecture-aws/README.md

 ## Encryption

-Encryption of Kubernetes secrets is enabled per default.
+Encryption is enabled at all AWS resources that are created by Terraform:
-Encryption of the PostgreSQL and MinIO data is currently not supported.
+ - PostgreSQL databases
+ - S3 buckets
+ - CloudWatch logs
+ - Backup Vault

 ## Rotating Credentials